All Episodes

 The data processing company originally estimated that May saw a loss of 2.7 million jobs.

-Wednesday was a report today, meaning today includes a revised estimate that the private sector actually gained 3 million jobs.
+Wednesday was a report, today, meaning today, includes a revised estimate that the private sector actually gained 3 million jobs.

-The report also showed that private sector jobs and growth in the private sector continued in June, with nearly 2.4 million jobs added.
+The report also showed that private sector jobs and growth in the private sector continued in June with nearly 2.4 million jobs added.

-As the economy continues to recover, we're seeing a different significant rebound in industries that once experienced the greatest job losses.
+As the economy continues to recover, we're seeing a different, significant rebound in industries that once experienced the greatest job losses.

-In fact, 70% of the jobs added this month were in leisure and hospitality trade and construction.
+In fact, 70% of the jobs added this month were in leisure and hospitality, trade, and construction.

-Small businesses with less than 50 employees also fared well.
+Small businesses with less than 50 employees also fared well in June as nearly 1 million workers were added to their payrolls.

 I mean, now the federal government's going to release their jobs report for June on tomorrow.

-Economists expect that, you know, we're going to have maybe as many as three million jobs created and added.
+Economists expect that, you know, we're going to have maybe as many as 3 million jobs created and added, and that the unemployment rate is going to drop from, what was it, a high of 15% to 12%.

-They were too they were predicting 20%.
+They were predicting 20%.

-Now here's another little bit of good news.
+Now, here's another little bit of good news.

-The Democrats, you know, I know that if it's good news for the economy, and you know, well, it's gotta be Donald, it can't be Donald Trump's fault for that.
+As long as we're in the good news part of the program today, the Democrats, you know, I know that if it's good news for the economy, and, you know, it's got to be Donald, it can't be Donald Trump's fault for that.

-But anyway, the there, I guess, you know, for them, if the worse the economy stays, the better it is for them.
+But anyway, there, I guess, you know, for them, if the worse the economy stays, the better it is for them.

 But stocks now, I'm reading from CBS News.